 The challenge Through its Innovative Climate Risk Insurance (ICRI) project, GIZ seeks to strengthen the climate adaptive capacity of India's rural population through the promotion of innovative market-led mechanisms and instruments.
 The project team struggles with a lack of insights into the available market mechanisms and instruments that target specific climate risks in particular geographies.
 Our engagement The ICRI project team approached MSC to deliver insights into the available market mechanisms and instruments through desk-based research.
-MSC's climate and disaster risk financing and insurance experts conducted a literature review to: - Identify the various extreme weather events and climate hazards specific to a particular agroclimatic zone - Outline the past economic impact of these extreme weather events and climate hazards on the rural regions in these agroclimatic zones. - Identify cases of market mechanisms and instruments crucial to reduce the economic impact of these extreme weather events and climate hazards on the rural population - Calculate the future estimates of economic losses due to these events exacerbated by climate change - Comment on the gaps in existing market mechanisms and instruments that seek to strengthen the rural population's climate resilience - Recommended insurance-led pathways to achieve climate resilience of India's rural population Clients and partners

-Expected outcome The ICRI project team used the insights to inform policymaking in the insurance sector to enhance the insurance sector's capacity to offer better climate and disaster risk management solutions to India's vast rural population.
+MSC's climate and disaster risk financing and insurance experts conducted a literature review to: - Identify the various extreme weather events and climate hazards specific to a particular agroclimatic zone - Outline the past economic impact of these extreme weather events and climate hazards on the rural regions in these agroclimatic zones. - ➤ Identify cases of market mechanisms and instruments crucial to reduce the economic impact of these extreme weather events and climate hazards on the rural population - Calculate the future estimates of economic losses due to these events exacerbated by climate change - Comment on the gaps in existing market mechanisms and instruments that seek to strengthen the rural population's climate resilience - Recommended insurance-led pathways to achieve climate resilience of India's rural population Outcomes and impact The ICRI project team used the insights to inform policymaking in the insurance sector to enhance the insurance sector's capacity to offer better climate and disaster risk management solutions to India's vast rural population.
+Clients and partners German cooperation Deutsche Zusammenarbeit, published by- giz